mucyoelise/CS50P-LastProj/README.md

 ### Libraries Used

-This project utilizes several Python libraries to retrieve weather data and manage the application.
+This project utilizes several Python libraries to manage the application (in general) and send the findings (Zodiac sign of the user) through SMTP when requested by the user.
 The following libraries are used:

 - **`configparser`**: Used to read the API key from a configuration file.
 - **`argparse`**: Used to parse command-line arguments provided by the user.